top of page

 Active learning

-Active learning is a modernized set of teaching and learning practices that involve active participation of students in the classroom.
+Active learning is a modernized set of teaching and learning practices that involves engaged participation of students in the classroom.
 This approach has been shown to generate higher levels of understanding when compared the traditional lecture-style teaching and learning.
 While "passive learning" simply involves listening and taking notes, active learning includes a wide array of hands-on and/or critical thinking activities that make use of various tools in the classroom.
-These activities foster higher-order thinking, which are described in Bloom's Taxonomy as Application, Analysis, Evaluation, and Creation, which lead to better retention of and application of information.
+These activities foster higher-order thinking — described in Bloom's Taxonomy as Application, Analysis, Evaluation, and Creation — which lead to better retention of and application of information!

 IAT Figures.png